 Connect it to your ERP’s order book, model the constraints in question, and let SIMATIC IT Preactor APS produce an optimal production schedule, balancing the twin dictates of due dates and capacity availability.
 A tweak required?
 A visual interface made minor adjustments a very straightforward affair.

 But even so, the latest release of SIMATIC IT Preactor’s APS software is creating more than the usual buzz of interest.
 It’s the first new release since the business was acquired by Siemens in 2013.
-With an extensive range of factory optimisation and automation software under the Manufacturing Operations Management (MOM) portfolio, encompassing solutions that address: Manufacturing execution systems, Quality execution, SCADA,
+With an extensive range of factory optimisation and automation software under the Manufacturing Operations Management (MOM) portfolio, encompassing solutions that address: Manufacturing execution systems, Quality execution, SCADA, Manufacturing intelligence, SIMATIC IT Preactor’s APS skill set now provides an excellent complement to the PLM/MOM software portfolio for the German giant.

 But the benefit has very much been two way, stresses product manager Barney Speller: “The Siemens name has been hugely successful in helping us to penetrate enterprise-level accounts,” he observes.
 “We’re now part of Siemens’ MOM software portfolio, which enables manufacturers to implement their strategy for the complete digitalization of manufacturing operations.”
 And that level of interest can only increase, one would have thought, given the changes to the SIMATIC IT Preactor APS line-up that have been revealed by the new release.